Coetzee and Schein

 I am sorry to abuse your “office hours” again but not so sorry that I won’t continue to try to do so.
 Thank you for your indulgence.

-Here’re two things that are interesting to me about operating with a definition of cruelty based on a concept of indifference (which, as said, is not only not central to my definition but would only be included in the description in select instances—those in which a certain kind of responsiveness was expected based on our understanding of the nature of the creature causing the harm): First, so much of the natural world survives because most of the time, most creatures are completely indifferent to the goings on of the lives of most other creatures.
+Here’re two things that are interesting to me about operating with a definition of cruelty based on a concept of indifference (which, as said, is not only not central to my definition but also would only be included in its description in select instances—for instance, those in which a certain kind of responsiveness was expected based on our understanding of the nature of the creature causing the harm): first, so much of the natural world survives because most of the time, most creatures are completely indifferent to the goings on of the lives of most other creatures.
 That is, that very indifference describes the well-fed wild cat’s complete disinterest in the presence of an injured, screaming, (and therefore easy to eat or simply extinguish) rabbit nearby.
 Are they also indifferent to suffering, sometimes.
 But I do question when we ask that question what we are expecting of them and how much projection (usually with the sufferer) is occurring.
 The first point really is that if indifference is the key concept, it is as responsible for peace as it is for cruelty AND all the world is cruel, which certainly takes the oomph out of the concept of cruelty, I think.

 If I am honest, at the heart of all of this is something of a justification, I think, of the sense that we, humans, don’t belong.
 We must earn our place—and of course, that in general, we suck terribly at doing that and should be kicked out of the property, so to speak.
 At least that’s true in a crude way for me.
 Perhaps that is where you and I differ fundamentally?
-You are either more of an optimist about our nature and our place in nature than I, or more of a pessimist about nature itself (meaning we belong in the brutality and cruelty just fine).
+You are either more of an optimist about our nature and our place in nature than I, or more of a pessimist about nature itself (meaning we belong in the brutality and cruelty of existence just fine).

 The retort, of course, is that I am some kind of romantic about “nature.”
 I expect to get that back at me.
 I am not, I don’t think.
 But I do concede it’s a fine and complicated attempt at a balancing act between being honestly humble about our place in this place and NOT over valuing the owners and natives, so to speak.
-So, do you have further thoughts on indifference?

 Best,